franfabrizio/mpc-spark-training/linking.md

   all_matches = grouped_match_ab.map(lambda group: list(group[1])[0])
   all_matches.persist().count()
   ```
-  9. Turn the reltant links into a dataframe, attach some metadata to them (what config file generated them),
+  9. Turn the resultant links into a dataframe, attach some metadata to them (e.g. what config file generated them),
   and then sepearate out links that have records that were found multiple times with those that weren't found multiple times.
   This gives us a unique links dataframe and a duplicates dataframe.
 Then append those links onto a list of links found
   for these datasets.

   ```python
    #### Convert links to new data frame (Lazy Spark)